arul28/Whats-in-the-fridge/index.md

 ### What are our Results?

 Our first result is the pretrained model itself as well as the accuracy and loss values recorded which are depicted below.
-The accuracy goes up while the loss goes down as expected, but the values are unusually high for accuracy and low for loss.
+The train accuracy goes up while the train loss goes down as expected, but the values are unusually high for accuracy and low for loss.
+This, along with the wildly varying validation loss indicates that our model is overfitting severely.

 ![multi-label classification image](images/accuracyloss.jpg)